What Are the Different Types of Dentists & Dental Specialties?

 Restorative Dentistry

 The research, diagnosis, and integrated care of illnesses of the oral cavity, teeth, and supporting structures are all part of restorative dentistry.
 Restorative dentistry comprises the dental professions of endodontics, periodontics, and prosthodontics.
-Its basis is built on how they interact in patients needing complex care.
+Its basis is built on how they interact with patients needing complex care.
 Some of the treatments provided by specialists in restorative dentistry are:

-• Oral rehabilitation of patients with maxillofacial trauma
+- Oral rehabilitation of patients with maxillofacial trauma

-• Root canal therapy
+- Root canal therapy

-• Periodontal treatment
+- Periodontal treatment

 Oral Medicine

-Oral medicine is a dental specialty associated with the oral health care of patients suffering from chronic or recurring illnesses of the oral and maxillofacial area (jawbones and face).
+Oral medicine is a dental speciality associated with the oral health care of patients suffering from chronic or recurring illnesses of the oral and maxillofacial area (jawbones and face).
 Oral medicine specialists treat patients with symptoms related to the mouth which do not directly relate to teeth.

 The average training period is five years.